naman22a/data-structures-lab-3rd-sem/README.md

 };
 ```

 7. Create a doubly linked list with nodes having information about an employee and perform Insertion at front of doubly linked list and perform deletion at end of that doubly linked list.
+(24-09-24 and 18-10-24)
+8. Create a circular linked list having information about a college and perform Insertion
+   at the front end and perform deletion at the end.
+(22-10-24)